Yeasinoncode98/B12A-06-Green_Earth_Website/README.md

 1) What is the difference between var, let, and const?
 ==>

-1.var is the old way and works within functions,
+i.var is the old way and works within functions,

-2.let is for variables that can change inside a block.
+ii.let is for variables that can change inside a block.

-3.const is for values you don’t want to change.
+iii.const is for values you don’t want to change.

 2) What is the difference between map(), forEach(), and filter()?